cmitsakis/workerpool-go/README.md

 Worker pool library with auto-scaling, backpressure, and easy composability of pools into pipelines.
 Uses Go 1.18 generics.

+**Notable differences from other worker pool libraries:**

+- Each worker runs init/deinit functions (if set) when it starts/stops respectively, and stores the value returned by the init function (e.g. a connection, or external process) for the duration of the time it is active.
+  This way you can easily create a **connection pool** for a crawler or email sender.
+- You don't submit a function for each job.
+Instead you pass a handler function at the creation of the pool and then you submit a value (payload) for each job.
+- You can connect worker pools into a **pipeline**.
+This way you can increase performance by separating IO-intensive from CPU-intensive tasks (see [crawler example](#crawler-pipeline-example)), or IO tasks of different parallelizability (e.g. crawling and saving to disk).

 **backpressure:**
 The pool includes a queue with limited capacity.
-If too many jobs are submitted and the queue is full, submissions block.
+If the queue is full, job submissions block until they can be put in queue.

 **auto-scaling:**
 If too many jobs are in queue, new workers are started (if available).
 If there are more active workers than needed some workers are stopped.
+You can disable auto-scaling for CPU intensive tasks.

 **steady-state behavior:**
 If the rate of job submissions is constant, the number of active workers will quickly become almost constant, and the output rate will be equal to the input (submission) rate.

-**Notable differences from other worker pool libraries:**

-- Each worker can maintain a value (e.g. a connection) for the duration of the time it is active.
-  This is the value that is returned by the worker initialization function.
-  This way you can easily create a **connection pool** for a crawler or email sender.
-- You don't submit a closure for each job.
-Instead you pass a handler function at the creation of the pool and then you **submit values** (job payloads).
-- You can connect worker pools into a **pipeline**.
-This way you can increase performance by separating IO-intensive from CPU-intensive tasks (see [crawler example](#crawler-pipeline-example)), or IO tasks of different parallelizability (e.g. crawling and saving to disk).

-Under development.
-API is subject to change.

 ## Installation